 - Clothing should be neat and clean, unwrinkled and unstained.
 Clothing should not be ripped, torn, or showing signs of excessive wear. - Shirts should not be excessively snug or low-cut.
 Fabric should not be see-through.
 Shirts should not have images or sayings, with the exclusion of small brand logos. - Shirts must cover the abdomen and lower back areas.
 Shirts may be sleeveless but must cover the shoulders. - Shirts should allow for freedom of movement, so that the wearer can bend, stretch, and rotate arms without constriction, revealing skin, or risk of catching loose fabric.
 Shirts with hoods are prohibited. - Pants (capri length, cropped, or full length) should be worn.
 No shorts, skirts, kilts, or dresses.
-Pants should allow for freedom of movement so that the wearer can bend, stretch, rotate legs, and run in them. - Pant material should be sufficiently sturdy for the active nature of the position.
-Pants made of lycra (e.g., yoga pants) are prohibited. - Undergarments should not be visible.
+Pants should allow for freedom of movement so that the wearer can bend, stretch, rotate legs, and run in them. - Pant material should be sufficiently sturdy for the active nature of the position. - Undergarments should not be visible.